5 financial moves if you lose your job

 Of course, for many households, when one person loses insurance, everyone loses insurance.
 Even if you’re coupled or married, your partner might be on your plan and not have access to workplace insurance.
 If you have children, losing your job could mean losing their coverage, too.

 The next place to look is staying on your former employer’s plan through COBRA.
 The drawback is that the premiums often become much more expensive at a time when you have less money to pay for them.
-The average cost of employer-sponsored family health coverage in 2022 was $22,463 according to the Kaiser Family Foundation.
+The average cost of employer-sponsored family health coverage in 2025 was almost $27,000 according to the Kaiser Family Foundation.
 Under COBRA, you must foot that entire bill because your employer will no longer contribute.

 Another option is to buy individual coverage.
 With a qualifying life event, which includes losing your job, you can enroll through the health insurance marketplace outside of open enrollment.
 Premium tax credits can lower the cost if your annual income is low enough to qualify.